onepointsixtwo/dagger_viewmodel/README.md

 }
 ```

 Where the ViewModel factory is injected directly by Dagger2.
 The power of this, is that it does not have to be called by the individual fragment or Activity being injected.
-It can be handled by a class which controls depeendency injection in a single place within your application.
+It can be handled by a class which controls dependency injection in a single place within your application.

 ## License